Frequently Asked Questions

 - If you believe you meet a prerequisite with a course that you took during off-campus study, you will need to get the instructor's permission (usually his/her signature on the course registration card) to override the prerequisite.
 The registration system cannot determine if a course you took elsewhere is equivalent to a Bowdoin course.
 (This will continue to be true in future semesters as well because any faculty permission you receive is good for one course and one semester only.
 Any time you want a course you took off campus to count for a prerequisite, you will need the instructor's permission to register for a course that requires it.)

-- How may I view my official schedule?
+- How do I view my official schedule?

 - How may I change a class--during the add/drop period?